Colleges and universities, corporations, local government — pick any organization with two or more departments — have got a silo problem.

 The expression is typically applied to management systems where the focus is inward and information communication is vertical.
 Critics of silos contend that managers serve as information gatekeepers, making timely coordination and communication among departments difficult to achieve, and seamless interoperability with external parties impractical.

-Or as described by Patrick Lencioni in his book, Silos, Politics and Turn Wars:
+Or as described by Patrick Lencioni in his book, Silos, Politics and Turf Wars:

 "Silos devastate organizations, kill productivity, push good people out the door, and jeopardize the achievement of corporate goals."

 How widespread is this problem?
-A few weeks back I attended a lecture given by Senator Arlen Specter and Lee Hamilton at the Chautauqua Institution (www.ciweb.org).
+A few weeks back, I attended a lecture given by Senator Arlen Specter and Lee Hamilton at the Chautauqua Institution.
 During the question/answer period, Senator Specter spoke on the breakdowns anticipating the 9/11 attacks.

-He cited two examples, one where an FBI agent had early information on the lead terrorist that never got to the right department and more profoundly, an investigation about warnings on September 10 about a terrorist attack that showed up on September 12.
+He cited two examples; one where an FBI agent had early information on the lead terrorist that never got to the right department and second — more profoundly — an investigation about warnings on September 10 about a terrorist attack that showed up on September 11.